markopolo123/gitea-comment-plugin/README.md

-# gitea-comment-plugin
+# gitea-pull-request-comment-plugin

-A Woodpecker plugin to post comments onto a Gitea Pull Request.
+A Woodpecker plugin to post comments onto a Gitea Pull Requests.

 Note this currently only works on `pull request` events.